keu/docs/astro/secrets-backend.md

 - A [JSON service account key](https://cloud.google.com/iam/docs/creating-managing-service-account-keys#creating_service_account_keys) for the service account.

-#### Step 1: Create an Airflow Variable or Connection in Google Cloud Secret Manager
+#### Step 1: Create an Airflow variable or connection in Google Cloud Secret Manager

 To start, create an Airflow variable or connection in Google Cloud Secret Manager that you want to store as a secret.
 You can do so via the Cloud Console or the gcloud CLI.